-Use FALSE Display the result with the currency-specific rounding rules (so the table that follows).
+Use If you want to FALSE Display the result with the currency-specific rounding rules (so the table that follows).
 The calculation precision value is used calculate the result and the display precision value to display result.
 FALSE is the default if the full_precision argument is omitted.
-TRUE Display the result with all significant digits resulting from the calculation.
+TRUE Display the result with all significant digits resulting from the